ersinersoy/annplsqlclassification/README.md

-# sqjournal
+# Using Artificial Neural Networks to Provide Guidance in Extending PL/SQL Programs

 Our Study is performed using GridSearchCV.
-Sample code of our study is shown on CRM_ALL_Part2_Sample.ipynb.
+Code of our study is shown on CRM_ALL_Part2_Sample.ipynb.

 CMS_ALL_Reproduce_Notebook.ipynb is used to reproduce 10 StratifiedKFold for Single candidate on CMS-ALL Dataset